baeGil/Multimodal-RAG/README.md

 PASSWORD=YOUR_POSTGRES_PASSWORD
 DB_NAME=YOUR_DB_NAME (multimodal_rag is suggested)
 ```
+Go to backend folder and create an empty folder name `data` if it not exists
 ### 4. Build the Docker Compose

 Navigate to the root directory of the project and run the following command to build the Docker containers: